Cold War in Asia: Kennedy and Vietnam

 Senator John F. Kennedy in 1956, publicly advocated for greater U.S. involvement in Vietnam.
 Eisenhower advised him in 1960 that the communist threat in Southeast Asia required priority, especially Laos.
 However Kennedy put more emphasis on South Vietnam, which he had visited as a reporter in 1951.
 In May, he dispatched Lyndon Johnson to tell Diem that Washington would help him build a fighting force that could resist the communists.
 Before that army could fight American combat troops would have to do the fighting.

-As the Viet Cong became active Kennedy increased the number of military advisers and special forces from under 1000 1960 to 16,000 by late 1963.
+As the Viet Cong became active Kennedy increased the number of military advisers and special forces from under 1000 in 1960 to 16,000 by late 1963.
 They trained and advised the South Vietnamese forces but did not fight the enemy.
-In March 1965, President Lyndon Johnson, committed the first combat troops to Vietnam and greatly escalated U.S. involvement.
+In March 1965, President Lyndon Johnson committed the first combat troops to Vietnam and greatly escalated U.S. involvement.
 U.S. forces reached 184,000 in 1965 and peaked at 536,000 in 1968, not counting the U.S. Air Force which was based outside Vietnam.

 The British had suggestions based on their success in defeating the communist insurrection in Malaya.
 The result was the Strategic Hamlet Program starting in 1962.
 It involved some forced relocation, village internment, and segregation of rural South Vietnamese into new communities where the peasantry would be isolated from communist insurgents.
 It was hoped that these new communities would provide security for the peasants and strengthen the tie between them and the central government.
 The program ended in 1964.

 In 1963, the U.S. became frustrated when Diem and his brother Ngo Dinh Nhu used the newly trained forces to crush Buddhist demonstrations.
 Kennedy sent Defense Secretary Robert McNamara and General Maxwell D. Taylor on the McNamara Taylor mission to figure out what was happening.
 Diem ignored the protests and was overthrown by the military.
 The U.S. did not order the coup but approved its actions after it happened, while regretting that Diem was killed in the process.
 The coup solved the Diem problem and the new government was at first well received in Washington.
 Historians disagree on whether the Vietnam War would have escalated if Kennedy had survived the assassination attempt in November and been reelected in 1964.

 The new President Lyndon Johnson reversed Kennedy's decision to withdraw 1,000 troops, and reaffirmed the policy of assistance to the South Vietnamese government.